-The Kwale Mine has a total operational life of 11 years.
-In 2023, the resource will be depleted and the mine will close.
-In an effort to extend its life, Base Titanium is seeking to identify additional mineral deposits that may lie in proximity of the existing operation.
-If successful, Base will remain productive for longer in Kwale County as a development partner, which will allow benefits to continue flowing to the National Government, Kwale County and local communities through providing employment, bringing in royalty and taxation revenues, contributing to community programmes and stimulating wider economic activity over an extended period of time.
+Based on current reserves the Kwale Mine has a limited operational life.
+At the end of 2022, the reserve will be depleted and the mine will close.
+In an effort to extend its life, Base Titanium is seeking to identify additional mineral deposits that may lie in proximity to the existing operation.
+If successful, the mine will remain productive for a longer period as a development partner in Kwale County, thus allowing benefits to continue flowing to the National Government, the County and local communities by providing employment, bringing royalty and taxation revenues, contributing to community development programmes and stimulating wider economic activity.

 Prior to commencing any exploration drilling, a systematic multi-stakeholder engagement programme has been developed and implemented in order to:

-- fully inform the Kwale County Government, the local administration, the political leadership and affected communities;
+- fully inform the Kwale County Government, local administration, political leadership and affected communities;

 - provide full details of the planned programme in order to eliminate misunderstandings and misconceptions around exploration and to seek support and informed consent;

-- explain the purpose of undertaking exploration, what exploration involves, how it will be conducted and the impact it will have on communities; and
+- explain the purpose of undertaking exploration, what it involves, how it will be conducted and the impact it will have on communities; and

 - highlight the mutual benefits arising out of the exploration programme itself and later in extending the life of the mine.

-The proposed drilling programme follows a successful airborne geophysical and radiometric survey, conducted in 2015, that covered the south coast region from Mombasa to Lunga Lunga.
-This airborne survey identified a series of potential exploration targets, subsequently confirmed through ground reconnaissance, leading to the design of a programme comprising up to 18,000 metres of aircore drilling across both licenses – initially in SPL 173, then later in SPL/2015/0042 once the latter license is issued.
+The drilling programmes followed a successful airborne geophysical and radiometric survey, conducted in 2015, that covered the south coast region from Mombasa to Lunga Lunga.
+This survey identified a series of potential exploration targets, subsequently confirmed through ground reconnaissance, leading to the design of an extensive aircore drilling programme.

 The key points to note about the exploration process are: